NexLand-Team/nexland-maps/README.md

 # nexland-maps
+A collection of maps submitted by the nexland developers.
-upload any or all of your avalible maps to this repo by starting a pull request iirc
+###### for contributors: upload any or all of your avalible maps to this repo